MarcusWolschon/osmeditor4android/documentation/docs/help-rtl/iw/Introduction.md

 ### סינון

 Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
-In the [Advanced preferences](Advanced%20preferences.md) you can individually select:
+The filter configuration can be accessed from the task layer entry in the [layer control](#layers):

-* הערות
+* Notes
-* שגיאה ב־Osmose
+* Osmose error
-* אזהרה ב־Osmose
+* Osmose warning
+* Osmose minor issue
-* תקלה מזערית ב־Osmose
+* Maproulette
-* מותאם אישית
+* Custom

 <a id="indoor"></a>